Serving the Community

 In October 1999, the first Fall Bulb Sale was held and was an instant success, selling out in less than one hour.

 The success of the Fall Bulb Sale continued in ensuing years and beginning in 2001 the Fall Seminar and the Fall Bulb sale were combined into a single event.
-The seminar subjects focused on bulbs and following the presentations, the attendees rushed to buy the bulbs offered, which include a diversity far beyond the original short list with over 12,000 bulbs offered.
+The seminar subjects focused on bulbs and following the presentations, attendees can buy the bulbs and more that are offered for sale.

 This project began in 1997, organizing to create a gardening calendar for 1998 as a means of raising money to support the activities of the Smith County Master Gardeners and to provide pertinent gardening information to the purchaser.
 From the beginning this was a successful venture and beginning with the 1999 calendar, a colored painting was reproduced for the cover.
 The painting, a watercolor, was done by a Master Gardener and for the next few years a new painting was produced for the covers.